 For something as innocuous as a bean, soy gets a pretty bad rap.
-It is widely blamed for single-handedly destroying the environment as well as ruining the health of those that consume it.
-We couldn’t help but wonder if this little legume’s reputation is really quite as terrifying as it is made out to be.
+It's widely blamed for single-handedly destroying the environment as well as ruining the health of those that consume it.
+We couldn’t help but wonder if this little legume’s reputation is really quite as terrifying as it's made out to be.

-In an effort to learn more, we trawled through popular online articles (some singing soy’s praises, others vehemently urging consumers to avoid it at all costs), spoke to our in-house nutritionist and scoured medical journals, hoping to find the answer to all soy-related problems.
+In an effort to learn more, we explored the contemporary research (some singing soy’s praises, others vehemently urging consumers to avoid it at all costs) and spoke to our in-house nutritionist.
 While finding a definitive answer to this question is admittedly tough, a growing body of scientific evidence is certainly turning the tide in soy’s favour.

-The main health-related arguments against soy are pretty compelling: it is often said to affect thyroid function and increase oestrogen levels, which — amongst other things — can lead to lower libido, accumulation of fat and reduced fertility.
-Finding evidence to entirely support or debunk these claims is, however, tough.
+While the main health-related arguments against soy are pretty compelling (it's believed to affect thyroid function and increase oestrogen levels, which — amongst other things — can lead to lower libido, accumulation of fat and reduced fertility); sufficient evidence to either prove or debunk these claims hasn't yet been found.

 Here’s what we discovered:

-The common narrative on soy generally comes from older, laboratory-based tests but knowledge continues to evolve.
-Due to the conditions they were carried out in, many of these trials are now widely agreed to be flawed.
-Some used isolated soy compounds, which do not mimic the effects of soy-based foods.
-Others used rats as test subjects and, as our understanding of the differences between human and rodent digestive systems has developed, there is a growing body of evidence to suggest the two are not comparable.
+The common narrative on soy generally comes from older, laboratory-based tests and due to the conditions they were carried out in, many of these trials are now widely agreed to be flawed.
+Some used isolated soy compounds, which don't accurately mimc the effects of soy-based foods (non-representative).
+Others used rats as test subjects and, as our understanding of the differences between human and rodent digestive systems has developed, there's a growing body of evidence to suggest the two aren't comparable.

 So what are the facts?